Frequently Asked Questions

 In the event of a cancellation 2 weeks before the trip date where a driver has been reserved, there is a 50% cancellation fee for the driver and 100% of payment is due if cancellation is one week from the tour date.
 Sites have varying policies regarding cancellations.
 We will let you know their policies at the time of booking.

 In order to provide the best service in terms of quality and safety, we do not offer tours in which clients drive rental cars.
 Drivers are specially licensed to drive tourists in Israel and drive approved air-conditioned cars, vans or buses depending on the size required.
 Drivers in Jerusalem generally charge 150-200 shekels per hour.
 For longer trips, we provide the exact cost for transportation before you pay the deposit.

 Guiding fees quoted on the website do not include entrance fees, transportation or meals.
 Fees are for one family or a group of up to 10 adults.
 For additional families, there's a fee of 150 shekels per family per tour.
 Keep in mind that on a tour with many children under age 9, it can be harder to keep everyone focused.
 Larger groups tend to move slower and stop more often for breaks, so it's good to plan a longer tour for larger groups.
-There's an additional fee of 100 shekels per tour during high season (such as Jewish Holiday Weeks and August).
+There's an additional fee of 100 shekels per tour during high season (such as Jewish Holiday Weeks - the week before and during Pesach - and August).

 If there are changes once the itinerary is set (for example changing the date or destination) that require significant changes such as rescheduling reservations, there's an additional fee of 75 shekels.

 Although we do not book reservations for drivers or sites on days that we are not guiding, we can refer you to some excellent trip and events planners who can do so at reasonable rates, as well as making arrangements for hotels or vacation rentals and planning bar/bat mitzvah parties.